 KLJ’s role included managing the right-of-way process, which involves assisting in the project routing analysis and selection, presenting at public information meetings, and attending Public Utilities Commission and Public Service Commission hearings while providing technical assistance to the project owners.
 KLJ performed property valuations, surface ownership determinations, development of the projects land acquisition strategy manual, option and easement development and acquisition, performed direct negotiations with landowners and their representatives, assisted with Tribal and Bureau of Indian Affairs (BIA) land issues, assisted with permitting activities with counties, townships and local utilities, and assisted with development and support of the condemnation process.
 Survey services included preliminary design survey work, such as establishing a ground control network, aerial control collection, and topographic surveys of potential route encumbrances to assist in the preliminary routing process.

-With planning services complete, and construction activities underway, the project is on track to be fully energized in 2019.
+With planning services and construction activities complete, the project is on track to be fully energized in 2019.